r03ert0/wp-tlkio/readme.txt

 Tags: chat, tlk.io, tlkio
 Requires at least: 2.8
 Tested up to: 3.6
-Stable tag: 0.5
+Stable tag: 0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to integrate tlk.io chat on any page of your website. tlk.io [talk·eeo] is a web chat that is open to anyone and channels are owner-free.
+A plugin to integrate tlk.io chat on any page of your website. tlk.io ("talk·eeo") is a web chat that is open to anyone and channels are owner-free.

 == Description ==